-As we contemplated the “exceedingly steep places” along the route, we had to agree we were glad to be on sure-footed horses and not driving oxen with a loaded wagon down this treacherous path past pioneers.
+As we contemplated the “exceedingly steep places” along the route, we had to agree we were glad to be on sure-footed horses and not driving oxen with a loaded wagon down this treacherous path of courageous pioneers.

 Non-horseback-riding activities at The Greenhorn Ranch

 All day long, Greenhorn Ranch guests have access to fishing rods and the trout-stocked pond.
 My son not only caught his first fish here (shown above), but also his tenth … you could say he was hooked.
 Catch and release is the name of the game here.
 Although, you can keep your catch if you like and the chef may even fry it up for your own special supper (just ask for details).

 The game room offers two pool tables, ping pong, shuffleboard, and a traditional video game machine that switches between several classics like Centipede and Ms. PacMan.
 Outside, you’ll find horseshoe pits on the lawn and corn hole on the deck outside of the saloon.
 Check the daily schedule for archery and trap shooting times, also included in your stay.

 Weekly activities include two family-friendly karaoke nights in the saloon (where kids are always welcome), a family frogging expedition and exciting kids’ frog racing night, outdoor movie night, and barbecue night followed by s’mores around the campfire.